13 20 To A Decimal

 Advanced Concepts: Continued Fractions

 For those seeking a deeper understanding, the concept of continued fractions provides an alternative way to represent fractions and decimals.
 A continued fraction is an expression where a number is represented as a sum of a whole number and the reciprocal of another number, which is itself a sum of a whole number and the reciprocal of another number, and so on.
-While beyond the scope of this basic conversion, exploring continued fractions offers a fascinating insight into the intricate relationship between fractions and decimals.
+While beyond the scope of this basic conversion, exploring continued fractions offers a fascinating insight into the involved relationship between fractions and decimals.

 Frequently Asked Questions (FAQs)